jiriteach/nvpn-router/README.md

 Docker container designed to allow LAN devices to be routed through via an active NordVPN tunnel.
 This container acts as a gateway with DNS resolution via NordVPN.
 A NordVPN tunnel is established on container start-up based on specified environment variables.
 Uses OpenVPN to establish the NordVPN tunnel.

-Based on the implementation from - https://github.com/azinchen/nordvpn⁠ - Thanks
+Based on the implementation from - https://github.com/azinchen/nordvpn⁠ - Thanks!

 Can also be used to route other Docker containers through the NordVPN tunnel.
 See - https://github.com/azinchen/nordvpn for instructions.